-Mr. Koenen is a firm leader, having served Hinshaw as the partner-in-charge of the Appleton office, a member of the firm's Executive Committee, Regional Director of the Wisconsin and Minnesota offices, practice group leader and currently as a board-level director of the firm's consulting group, Hinshaw Consulting, LLC.
+Mr. Koenen is a firm leader, having served Hinshaw as the partner-in-charge of the Appleton office, a member of the firm's Executive Committee, Regional Director of the Wisconsin and Minnesota offices, and as a practice group leader.
 He is the President of the St. Elizabeth Hospital Foundation Board of Directors, and has served on numerous other boards and committees for nonprofit organizations.

 - State Bar of Wisconsin

 - Defense Research Institute

 Honors & Awards

 - Holds the AV® Peer Review Rating from Martindale-Hubbell, its highest rating for ethics and legal ability

 Representative cases that Mr. Koenen has tried to verdict include: